ICTR Biostatistics Core Services

 - Statistical bioinformatics.
 Another main focus is in statistical bioinformatics and the analysis of "Big Data" including systems biology, gene regulatory network inference, module biomarker discovery, network biology, data integration, systems pharmacology, personalized medicine, disease-drug-gene association discovery, pattern recognition, image analysis, and data mining.

 - Reports and Publications.
 Data analysis is typically summarized in a statistical report in a form appropriate for manuscripts.

 ICTR Biostatistics Core Service Request

-If you are interested in ICTR Biostatistics Core service support, use your UMID to log into our ICTR Core Service Request webpage and complete the ICTR Core Services Request Form (developed in REDCap).
+If you are interested in ICTR Biostatistics Core service support, use your UMID to log in to our ICTR Core Service Request web page and complete the ICTR Core Services Request Form (developed in REDCap).

 ICTR Biostatistics Core Partners

-The School of Medicine Biostatistics and Bioinformatics Division provides UMB investigators and trainees biostatistical collaboration and consultation service, and access to state-of-the-art statistical science, expert statistical analysis and sound statistical reporting in biomedical research.
+The School of Medicine Biostatistics and Bioinformatics Division provides UMB investigators and trainees biostatistical collaboration and consultation service and access to state-of-the-art statistical science, expert statistical analysis, and sound statistical reporting in biomedical research.
 Biostatisticians provide consultation and collaboration regarding the research design and statistical analysis plan, including the assessment of study feasibility, estimation of sample sizes to meet study objectives, and grant and manuscript preparation.

-Needing statistical software?
+Need statistical software?

 The Center for Information Technology Services (CITS) Office of Software Licensing provides enterprise pricing for software used at the desktop level.
 Examples of software available to researchers at volume discounts are Mathematica and ARCGis.
 For statistical analysis, SAS, SPSS and STATA are offered.
 In addition, antivirus software from Symantec, office productivity software from Microsoft, and presentation software from Adobe are available at reduced rates.